datocms/documentation/src/jekyll/basic-usage.md

 end
 ```

-If you need to place a collection of posts within a folder, you can use the `directory` method, so that every time the `dump` command is executed, previous content of the directory will be erased:
+If you need to place a collection of posts within a folder, you can use the `directory` method, so that every time the `dump` command is executed, **previous content of the directory will be erased**:

 ```ruby
 directory "_posts" do